 As a cybersecurity engineer and an unapologetically enthusiastic “web guy,” I have both a personal and professional interest in finding new exploitation methods.
 Recently, I found an interesting and creative way to control a browser by exploiting a cross-site scripting (XSS) vulnerability.
-I learn by doing, so as soon as I had the idea, I tried executing the concept to see if it would work in practice.
+I learn by doing, so I executed the concept to see it work in practice.
 Without spoiling too much, I was very pleased with the results!
 This attack uses nothing more than Netcat and some clever XSS injection code.
 For those unfamiliar with Netcat, it’s a networking utility that reads and writes data across network connections.

 ProCircular founder and Chief Executive Officer, Aaron Warner is slated to speak at the first annual Awareness Con, an information security conference hosted by Black Hills Information Security (BHIS).
 The event will be hosted on Wednesday, November 20th in Adel, Iowa at the Adel Public Library.
 The purpose of Awareness Con is to draw attention to the profession of ethical hacking, commonly referred to as Penetration Testing, and the benefits this practice can have for organizations of all types.
 Penetration Testing is a simulated attack on an organization's computer and physical security systems to ensure that existing security measures in place are effective.